tarun-iitb/rf-detr/README.md

 <details>
-<summary>Benchmark results</summary>
+<summary>Benchmark notes</summary>
-Of note, Total Latency shown is the GPU latency on a T4 using TensorRT10 FP16 (ms/img) in a concept LW-DETR introduced called "Total Latency."
-Unlike transformer models, YOLO models conduct NMS following model predictions to provide candidate bounding box predictions to improve accuracy.

-However, NMS results in a slight decrease in speed as bounding box filtering requires computation (the amount varies based on the number of objects in an image).
-Note most YOLO benchmarks use NMS to report the model's accuracy, yet do not include NMS latency to report the model's corresponding speed for that accuracy.
-This above benchmarking follows LW-DETR's philosophy of providing a total amount of time to receive a result uniformly applied on the same machine across all models.
+The "Total Latency" reported here is measured on a T4 GPU using TensorRT10 FP16 (ms/img) and was introduced by LW-DETR.
+Unlike transformer-based models, YOLO models perform Non-Maximum Suppression (NMS) after generating predictions to refine bounding box candidates.
+While NMS boosts accuracy, it also slightly reduces speed due to the additional computation required, which varies with the number of objects in an image.
+Notably, many YOLO benchmarks include NMS in accuracy measurements but exclude it from speed metrics.
+By contrast, our benchmarking—following LW-DETR’s approach—factors in NMS latency to provide a uniform measure of the total time needed to obtain a final result across all models on the same hardware.

-Secondly, D-FINE fine-tuning is unavailable, and its performance in domain adaptability is, therefore, inaccessible.
-Its authors [indicate](https://github.com/Peterande/D-FINE?tab=readme-ov-file), "If your categories are very simple, it might lead to overfitting and suboptimal performance."
-There are also a [number](https://github.com/Peterande/D-FINE/issues/146) [of](https://github.com/Peterande/D-FINE/issues/108) [open](https://github.com/Peterande/D-FINE/issues/169) issues inhibiting fine-tuning.
-We have opened an [issue](https://github.com/Peterande/D-FINE/issues/214) to aim to benchmark D-FINE with RF100-VL.
+D-FINE’s fine-tuning capability is currently unavailable, making its domain adaptability performance inaccessible.
+The authors [caution](https://github.com/Peterande/D-FINE) that “if your categories are very simple, it might lead to overfitting and suboptimal performance.”
+Furthermore, several open issues ([#146](https://github.com/Peterande/D-FINE/issues/108), [#146](https://github.com/Peterande/D-FINE/issues/146), [#169](https://github.com/Peterande/D-FINE/issues/169), [#214](https://github.com/Peterande/D-FINE/issues/214)) currently prevent successful fine-tuning.
+We have opened an additional issue in hopes of ultimately benchmarking D-FINE with RF100-VL.
 </details>

 ## News